-F ➤
+F≻

 FAMILY.
 A person or group of persons occupying a premises and living as a single housekeeping unit, including a "family home" as herein defined, but as distinguished from a group occupying a boarding house, fraternity/sorority house, hotel or other type of contractual living quarters.
+This definition shall not include a Substance Use Disorder Treatment Facility.

 FAMILY HOME.
 A residential facility shared by at least six (6) but not more than eight (8) mentally retarded or developmentally disabled individuals plus paid professional support staff provided by a sponsoring agency either living with the residents on a 24-hour basis or present on shifts, who live together as a single housekeeping unit in a long-term, family-like environment in which staff persons provide care, education, and participation in community activities for the residents in order to enable them to live as independently as possible in a residential environment.
-This definition shall not include an alcoholism or drug treatment center, a work release facility for convicts or exconvicts, or other housing facilities serving as an alternative to incarceration.
+This definition shall not include a Substance Use Disorder Treatment Facility, a halfway house, or other housing facility serving as an alternative to incarceration.